+merger, demerger and transfer of assets and liabilities 1.
+Transfer of a company from abroad to Switzerland a.
+In general92

 VI.
-Transfer, merger, demerger and transfer of assets and liabilities
+Transfer.

-- 1. Transfer of a company from abroad to Switzerland - a.
-In general73 - A foreign company may subject itself to Swiss law without being liquidated or re-established, provided this is allowed under the foreign law governing the company.
-The company must meet the requirements of its foreign law and must be able to adapt itself to one of the forms of organisation of Swiss law. - Amended by Annex No 4 of the Mergers Act of 3 Oct.
-2003, in force since 1 July 2004 (AS 2004 2617; BBI 2000 4337).
+A foreign company may subject itself to Swiss law without being liquidated or re-established, provided this is allowed under the foreign law governing the company.
+The company must meet the requirements of its foreign law and must be able to adapt itself to one of the forms of organisation of Swiss law.